jcollard/unm-hip/README.md

 <pre>fft :: (Image img, Image img', ComplexPixel (Pixel img), Pixel img' ~ Complex (Value (Pixel img))) => img -> img'</pre>

-Given an image whose pixels can be converted to a complex value, fft returns an image with complex pixels representing its 2D discrete Fourier transform (DFT).
+Given an image whose pixels can be converted to a complex value,
+<b>fft</b> returns an image with complex pixels representing its 2D discrete
+Fourier transform (DFT).
 Because the DFT is computed using the Fast Fourier Transform (FFT) algorithm, the number of rows and columns of the image must both be powers of two, i.e., 2K where K is an integer.